Orange County Pedestrian Accident Lawyer

 Paying for an Orange County Pedestrian Accident Attorney

 At DiMarco | Araujo | Montevideo, our attorneys handle Orange County pedestrian accident claims on a contingency fee basis.
 This means that we handle all upfront and out-of-pocket costs related to your pedestrian accident case.
 You will not have to pay anything while the case is ongoing.
-In fact, our team will not collect any legal fees until after we are successfully able to recover compensation through an insurance settlement or as a result of a personal injury jury verdict on your behalf.
-If we do not win, we do not pay.

-Contact Our Orange County Pedestrian Accident Attorney
+Contact Our Orange County Pedestrian Accident Lawyers

 At DiMarco | Araujo | Montevideo, we fight for our clients with compassion and vigilance.
 We provide effective representation for clients in Orange County and surrounding areas in Southern California and have more than 30 years of experience fighting and winning pedestrian and car accident cases.

 We approach each of our cases as if they involve a family member, and we will come to you where and whenever is best for you.
 Dealing with insurance companies and medical professionals can be stressful after an accident, so let us help and give you the peace of mind you need.
-Contact us today for a free consultation.
-If you or a loved one has been injured in a pedestrian accident in Orange County, contact our injury attorneys for a free legal consultation 24/7.

 Request Free Consultation